chiaralunariv/chiaralunariv.github.io/index.md

 I have a PhD in Cogntive Neuroscience from the University of the Basque Country (UPV-EHU) and the Basque Center on Cognition, Brain and Language (BCBL).
 From March 2023 to December 2025 I have worked as a postdoctoral researcher at [BCBL – Basque Center on Brain and Cognition](https://www.bcbl.eu/) in the  Sign Language and Deafness group led by Dr. Brendan Costello.

-In October 2026 I will be joining the Rhythm & Brains Lab at UCLouvain to work on rhythm categorization and multimodal integration, both in hearing and deaf popluations, under the guidance of Dr. Sylvie Nazarodan.
+In October 2026 I will be joining the Rhythm & Brains Lab at UCLouvain to work on rhythm categorization and multimodal integration, both in hearing and deaf popluations, under the guidance of Dr. Sylvie Nozaradan.

 **Research interests:** language in the context of Deafness, sign language processing, MEG/EEG methodology, rhythm and timing cognition, motion capture (MediaPipe/OpenPose), eye-tracking during reading